ten0s/ten0s.github.io/_posts/2022-07-25-find-dlls-and-typelibs-dependencies-for-nodejs-gtk-application-on-windows.md

 It works!
 At this point you've got all the needed dependencies for the application.

-To prove it, let's run the application inside the Command Promt.
+To prove it, let's run the application inside the Command Prompt.

 ![Hello Gtk in Command Prompt Image](/assets/images/find-dlls-and-typelibs-dependencies-for-nodejs-gtk-application-on-windows/hello-gtk-cmd.png)